ufal/npfl129/exam/questions.md

 - For $K$-class classification, derive the entropy criterion from a non-averaged NLL loss.
 [10]

-- Describe how is a random forest trained (including bagging and random subset of features) and how is prediction performed for regression and classification.
+- Describe how is a random forest trained (including bagging and a random subset of features) and how is prediction performed for regression and classification.
 [5]

 #### Questions@:, Lecture 10 Questions